Towards Unified Image Deblurring using a Mixture-of-Experts Decoder: Introduction

 These approaches --illustrated in Figure~\ref{fig:teaser} (b)-- inspire us to pose the following questions: \emph{How can we efficiently restore blurry images with diverse types of blur?
 How similar are the different blur degradations?
 Can we use a single robust model to restore different types of blur?} Following all-in-one restoration, we aim to simplify the following pipeline into an end-to-end neural network: (i) recognize the degradation \ie type of blur, (ii) select the degradation-specific (or task-specific) model, (iii) restore the image $y$ using the optimal ``expert" model.

 \paragraph{Our contributions.} In this work, we propose the \underline{first all-in-one deblurring} method to restore efficiently ``any" blurry image.
 Following recent developments in all-in-one restoration, we train our model using diverse datasets that contain multiple blur degradations (global motion, local motion, blur in low-light, and defocus blur).
 We design a \underline{mixture-of-experts} (MoE) decoding module to route features according to the detected blur degradations.
-This novel approach allows to \emph{recognize the type of blur present in the image and restore it}, in an end-to-end manner.
-Moreover, our method is efficient, robust, and can generalize to out-of-distribution (OOD) real-world blurry images.
+This novel approach allows us \emph{recognize the type of blur present in the image and restore it}, in an end-to-end manner.
+Moreover, our method is efficient, robust, and generalizes effectively to out-of-distribution (OOD) real-world blurry images when guided by manual expert selection.